victorsoares96/epubjs-react-native/README.md

 - [Examples running on Expo Project](example-expo/src/App.tsx)
 - [Examples running on Bare React Native Project](example-bare/src/App.tsx)

-## Contributing

-See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

 Did you like this project?
-Consider sponsoring the development of this project to keep it alive! ❤️
+Consider [sponsoring](https://www.paypal.com/donate/?business=YNAUBS5LFN5KN&no_recurring=1&currency_code=USD) the development of this project to keep it alive! ❤️

 ## License